MMockus15/professional-readme-generator/Develop/READMEsleepingKitty.md

   ## Installation:
   ---
-  Ru the index.html in your browser of choice.
+  Run the index.html in your browser of choice.

   ## Usage:
   ---